|

 newspaper boy, John Johnston, who would not give her an evening paper without

-and on the gallows refused the traditional white hood.
-John Ellis carried out
+the gallows refused the traditional white hood.
+John Ellis carried out his

 William Willis from Manchester. (c1876-1939).